SuzukaDev/suzukadev.github.io/content/articles/the-resilence-of-memory/index.md

 +++
-title = 'The Resilence of Memory' date = '2025-07-19T21:45:49+02:00'
-description = "Pixel Art illustration process" lastmod = '2025-07-19T21:45:49+02:00'
+title = 'The Resilence of Memory Process' date = '2025-07-19T21:45:49+02:00' description = "Pixel Art illustration process" lastmod = '2025-07-19T21:45:49+02:00'
-# draft = true # if true (or not set), the page will be excluded in build
-private = false # If true, the article wont be listed and will only be visible by knowing its url
+draft = true # if true (or not set), the page will be excluded in build private = false # If true, the article wont be listed and will only be visible by knowing its url
 # keywords = [""] # custom keywords for the page
 tags = ["illustration", "process", "pixel art"]